Datum/datum-react-native-starter/README.md

 ```

 ### Commonly encountered react-native errors
-This is already out of scope, these may give you some help
+These resources may help with resolving some issues.
-- config.h not found: https://github.com/facebook/react-native/issues/14382
+- `config.h` not found: https://github.com/facebook/react-native/issues/14382
-- libfishook.a not found: https://github.com/facebook/react-native/issues/19569
+- `libfishook.a` not found: https://github.com/facebook/react-native/issues/19569

 ## Example